DonRyu/Full-Stack-CRUD-WebApp/readme.md

 		 > npm run server
 	* Open another terminal, type 'npm run client' and confirm that application is running on localhost:3001
 		> npm run client
+* If the port is already used
+	> sudo lsof -i :3000
+		this will list all PID listening on this port, once you have the PID you can terminate it with the following:
+	> kill -9 <PID>

 *You should run backend first and run client

 ## Swagger Documentation
 After the server is running you can see at [http://localhost:3000/api/api-docs](http://localhost:3000/api/api-docs).